 - Consider whether you have an internal successor or if you'll need to find outside buyers.

 - Consult with your tax and financial advisors on managing the proceeds from the sale.

 When you’ve spent years running a business, it can be difficult to take a step back and view that company in the context of your overall financial plan.
 But all business owners will have to step aside someday—whether by choice or by necessity.
 At that point, you’ll want to ensure that you and your family receive the maximum benefit from your years of hard work.

-"To realize the full value of this asset, you have to do some advanced planning around your own retirement needs and the legacy you want to leave," says Nathaniel Arnett, Director, Advanced Planning at Fidelity Investments.
+"To realize the full value of this asset, you have to do some advanced planning around your own retirement needs and the legacy you want to leave," says Nathaniel Arnett, vice president of advanced planning at Fidelity Investments.

-Many business owners put off this kind of planning.
-In fact, one survey found that only 17% of business owners had an exit plan in place.1 But it’s critical to think through your options years before you want or need to walk away so you put the pieces in place for your preferred exit strategy.
+Many business owners put off this kind of planning, but it’s critical to think through your options years before you want or need to walk away so you put the pieces in place for your preferred exit strategy.

 Here are 6 suggestions to help you start planning for the eventual sale of your business—and for what comes next.